 Housing costs in Bellingham are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bellingham is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Bellingham isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Bellingham are a mix of both white- and blue-collar jobs.
 Overall, Bellingham is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bellingham who work in office and administrative support (12.79%), sales jobs (12.04%), and food service (8.86%).
+There are especially a lot of people living in Bellingham who work in sales jobs (13.41%), office and administrative support (12.97%), and management occupations (8.15%).

 Also of interest is that Bellingham has more people living here who work in computers and math than 95% of the places in the US.